 Gillian Tett is one of the world’s most in-demand economists.
 An acclaimed columnist and author at the Financial Times, she has long used her training as an anthropologist to break new ground on economic affairs, notably predicting the 2007–8 financial crisis after she observed the way bankers were behaving around the world.

-Join us live at the Tabernacle as Tett analyses what she sees as the key trends shaping the world economy and sets out her vision for how we should understand the geopolitical and technological changes taking place in our society.
+Tett analysed what she sees as the key trends shaping the world economy and shared her insights to help us better understand the key geopolitical and technological changes taking place in our society.